Ben Miller

 Bennet Evan Miller (born 24 February 1966) is an English comedian, actor, and author.
-He rose to fame as a member of the comedy duo Armstrong and Miller, with Alexander Armstrong.
-He is known for roles as Angus Jeremy Bough in the Johnny English film series, DI Richard Poole in the BBC crime drama series Death in Paradise, and James Lester in the ITV sci-fi series Primeval.
+He rose to fame as a member of the comedy duo Armstrong and Miller, with fellow comedian Alexander Armstrong.
+His credits include Armstrong and Miller (1997-2001), The Parole Officer (2001), Johnny English (2003), The Prince and Me (2004), The Worst Week of My Life (2005), Saxondale (2006), Primeval (2007-2011), Razzle Dazzle: A Journey into Dance (2007), Huge (2010), Death in Paradise (2011–2014), Molly Moon and the Incredible Book of Hypnotism (2012), What We Did on Our Holiday (2014), Horrible Histories (2015), It's Not Rocket Science (2015), Doctor Who - "episode: Robot of Sherwood" (2016), I Want My Wife Back (2016), Ballot Monkeys (2016), Johnny English Strikes Again (2018), Upstart Crow (2018), Sticks and Stones (2019), Bridgerton (2020), Professor T. (2021–2026), and Austin (2024).

 Early life and education

 Bennet Evan Miller's parents were teachers.
 His father taught American literature at the City of Birmingham Polytechnic.
 His mother was from Neath, Wales.
-His maternal grandfather was a Lithuanian Jew immigrant.
 His paternal grandfather was a tailor in the East End of London, while his paternal great-grandmother taught English at South Cheshire College.
 He has two younger sisters.
 He is a distant cousin of Abraham Lincoln.

 Miller was educated at Malbank School and Sixth Form College in Nantwich before studying Natural Sciences at St Catharine's College, Cambridge.
-As an undergraduate, he participated in theatre with his then-girlfriend, actress Rachel Weisz.
-He remained at Cambridge to undertake a PhD in solid state physics, with his proposed thesis, "Novel quantum effects in low-temperature quasi-zero-dimensional mesoscopic electron systems".
+As an undergraduate, he participated in theatre with his girlfriend, actress Rachel Weisz.
+He remained at Cambridge to undertake a PhD in solid state physics, with the title of his proposed thesis being "Novel quantum effects in low-temperature quasi-zero-dimensional mesoscopic electron systems".

-However he abandoned his thesis to pursue a career in comedy.
+He abandoned his thesis to pursue a career in comedy.
 His interest in comedy began when a friend asked him to help chauffeur the judges of the National Student Drama Festival, which was being held that year in Cambridge.
-Having already finished his degree, he joined the Footlights in 1989 and worked with Andy Parsons, David Wolstencroft and Sue Perkins before he directed a revue.
+Having finished his degree, he joined the Footlights in 1989 and worked with Andy Parsons, David Wolstencroft and Sue Perkins before he directed a revue.